 The field of Environmental Studies recognizes that finding solutions to the environmental challenges facing our society requires individuals with experience and training in a broad array of disciplines.
 Success in the field requires not only a scientific background to develop technical solutions but also an understanding of the social and economic implications of solutions and decisions.
 The Environmental Studies Program at UNO offers interdisciplinary undergraduate degrees that provide students with training in the breadth of disciplines required to understand the complex nature of solving environmental challenges, as well as the scientific expertise needed to successfully pursue a career relating to the environment.

-All coursework taken for the Environmental Science major or minor or sustainability minor must be completed with a grade of “C-” or better.
+All coursework taken for the Environmental Science major or minor must be completed with a grade of “C-” or better.

 ENVN--Geography & Planning and Geography double majors: Students completing both of these majors may count all geography courses toward both majors.